T

 Cataract & Anterior Segment

-This article explains the indications, IOL calculation, consideration of posterior corneal astigmatism, surgical techniques, axis alignment, complications, and latest evidence for toric IOLs in cataract surgery.
+This article explains the indications, IOL calculation, consideration of posterior corneal astigmatism, surgical technique, axis alignment, complications, and latest evidence for toric intraocular lenses (toric IOLs) in cataract surgery.

 Toxic Optic Neuropathy